schoeberl/librelane/docs/source/usage/writing_custom_flows.md

-While you may not modify the configuration object (in `self.config`), you can slightly modify the configuration used by each step using the config object's {py:meth}`openlane.config.Config.copy` method, which allows you to supply overrides as follows:
+While you may not modify the configuration object (in `self.config`), you can slightly modify the configuration used by each step using the config object's {py:meth}`librelane.config.Config.copy` method, which allows you to supply overrides as follows:

 ```python3
 config_altered = config.copy(FP_CORE_UTIL=9)